StefanScherer/dockerfiles-windows/mongo/README.md

 MongoDB in a Windows NanoServer Docker image

-There also is a `Dockerfile` for the MongoDB Enterprise editition.
+There also is a `Dockerfile` for the MongoDB Enterprise edition.
 You have to build it locally.